dstroud/dreamsequence/README.md

 - Rows 1-4 correspond to chord patterns A-D and columns 1-16 represent "segments" of the Arranger sequence.
 The Arranger length automatically resizes to the rightmost set pattern and any gaps in the sequence are filled in lighter colors to indicate that the previous chord pattern will be held.

-- Row 5 is the Events Timeline, which indicates if one or more events are present on a segment.
+- Row 5 is the Events Timeline, which illuminates a key if a segment contains one or more events.
 Holding down a key on the Events Timeline will enable alternate functions:
   - E3 shifts the selected segment and subsequent segments to the right or left depending on the direction of rotation.
   - K2 will jump the playhead to the selected segment after the current segment is finished.
   - K3 enters the Events view (see below).
   - Holding one segment and tapping on another will copy and paste events from the held segment.

-- Key 1 (bottom left) will enable or disable the Arranger.
+- Grid key 1 (bottom left) will enable or disable the Arranger.

-- Key 2 (bottom, second from left) switches between Loop (bright) and One-shot (dim) Arranger modes.
+- Grid key 2 (bottom, second from left) switches between Loop (bright) and One-shot (dim) Arranger modes.

 - The last three keys on the bottom of the rightmost column switch between Arranger, Chord, and Arp views.